tpwo/pyzet/README.md

 ### References

-pyzet currently doesn't analyze references, but the suggested way to add them is as follows:
+Pyzet currently doesn't analyze references, but the suggested way to add them is as follows:

 ```markdown